-Because Azure SQL Database runs on commodity hardware, the capacity limits for a single database are lower than for a traditional on-premises SQL Server installation.
-Some customers use sharding techniques to spread database operations over multiple databases when the operations don't fit inside the limits of a single database in Azure SQL Database.
+Because Azure SQL Database runs on commodity hardware, the capacity limits for an individual database are lower than for a traditional on-premises SQL Server installation.
+Some customers use sharding techniques to spread database operations over multiple databases when the operations don't fit inside the limits of an individual database in Azure SQL Database.
 Most customers who use sharding techniques in Azure SQL Database split their data on a single dimension across multiple databases.
 For this approach, you need to understand that OLTP applications often perform transactions that apply to only one row or to a small group of rows in the schema.

 SQL Database now provides a library to assist with sharding.
 For more information, see Elastic Database client library overview.

 For example, if a database has customer name, order, and order details (like the traditional example Northwind database that ships with SQL Server), you could split this data into multiple databases by grouping a customer with the related order and order detail information.
-You can guarantee that the customer's data stays in a single database.
+You can guarantee that the customer's data stays in an individual database.
 The application would split different customers across databases, effectively spreading the load across multiple databases.
-With sharding, customers not only can avoid the maximum database size limit, but Azure SQL Database also can process workloads that are significantly larger than the limits of the different performance levels, as long as each individual database fits into its DTU.
+With sharding, customers not only can avoid the maximum database size limit, but Azure SQL Database also can process workloads that are significantly larger than the limits of the different compute sizes, as long as each individual database fits into its DTU.

 Although database sharding doesn't reduce the aggregate resource capacity for a solution, it's highly effective at supporting very large solutions that are spread over multiple databases.
-Each database can run at a different performance level to support very large, "effective" databases with high resource requirements.
+Each database can run at a different compute size to support very large, "effective" databases with high resource requirements.

 For applications that access data by using high-volume, frequent, ad hoc querying, a substantial amount of response time is spent on network communication between the application tier and the Azure SQL Database tier.
 Even when both the application and Azure SQL Database are in the same data center, the network latency between the two might be magnified by a large number of data access operations.
 To reduce the network round trips for the data access operations, consider using the option to either batch the ad hoc queries, or to compile them as stored procedures.
 If you batch the ad hoc queries, you can send multiple queries as one large batch in a single trip to Azure SQL Database.
 If you compile ad hoc queries in a stored procedure, you could achieve the same result as if you batch them.
 Using a stored procedure also gives you the benefit of increasing the chances of caching the query plans in Azure SQL Database so you can use the stored procedure again.

 Some database applications have read-heavy workloads.
-Caching layers might reduce the load on the database and might potentially reduce the performance level required to support a database by using Azure SQL Database.
-With Azure Redis Cache, if you have a read-heavy workload, you can read the data once (or perhaps once per application-tier machine, depending on how it is configured), and then store that data outside your SQL database.
-This is a way to reduce database load (CPU and read I/O), but there is an effect on transactional consistency because the data being read from the cache might be out of sync with the data in the database.
+Caching layers might reduce the load on the database and might potentially reduce the compute size required to support a database by using Azure SQL Database.
+With Azure Cache for Redis, if you have a read-heavy workload, you can read the data once (or perhaps once per application-tier machine, depending on how it is configured), and then store that data outside your SQL database.
+This is a way to reduce database load (CPU and read IO), but there is an effect on transactional consistency because the data being read from the cache might be out of sync with the data in the database.
 Although in many applications some level of inconsistency is acceptable, that's not true for all workloads.
 You should fully understand any application requirements before you implement an application-tier caching strategy.